ShantiPr28-byte/RecruitAi/README.md

 ## 📌 About

-**SmartRecruit** is a comprehensive campus recruitment platform that streamlines the entire placement process — from student registration and job applications to recruiter approvals and placement tracking.
+**RecruitAi** is a comprehensive campus recruitment platform that streamlines the entire placement process — from student registration and job applications to recruiter approvals and placement tracking.

 It connects **three types of users**:
 - 🎓 **Students** — Apply for jobs, track application status, access courses & mock interviews